Lumzdas/makita/README.md

 If you want a non-modifier key to act as a modifier without remapping it for that device (e.g. you need it as a modifier when used in combination with another device), you can add it to the `CUSTOM_MODIFIERS` setting.
 Refer to the `[settings]` section for more info.

 #### Modifiers across multiple devices:
-Keep in mind that if you want to use modifiers across multiple devices (e.g. `KEY_LEFTCTRL` on your keyboard and `BTN_RIGHT` on your mouse), both devices will have to be read by Makima and thus both will need a config file, even if empty.
-Having a config file is just a way to tell Makima "Hey, read this device!".
+Keep in mind that if you want to use modifiers across multiple devices (e.g. `KEY_LEFTCTRL` on your keyboard and `BTN_RIGHT` on your mouse), both devices will have to be read by Makita and thus both will need a config file, even if empty.
+Having a config file is just a way to tell Makita "Hey, read this device!".

 #### Chained bindings:
-When declaring a binding, you can put a dash (`-`) in front of it (e.g. `-KEY_A = ["KEY_B"]`) to tell Makima that it's not a standalone binding and it should instead be chained at the end of another sequence.\
+When declaring a binding, you can put a dash (`-`) in front of it (e.g. `-KEY_A = ["KEY_B"]`) to tell Makita that it's not a standalone binding and it should instead be chained at the end of another sequence.\
 Example:
 ```
 # Simulate Alt-Tab: press the buttons in the first binding, then tap the right trigger to advance in the Alt-Tab menu.